 There are other ways to import modules, described under Learning Python.

 If you want Python to be able to find your extension modules no matter what directory you are working from, you need to either put the modules in the some place where Python looks by default, or to tell Python where you want it to look.
-A script which imports a module will always find that module if the module is located in the same directory as the script.
+A script which imports a module will always find that module if the module is located in current working directory.

-I prefer to keep special-purpose modules in a separate directory in my home directory.
+I prefer to keep special-purpose modules in a separate directory in my home directory, though it is possible for other users to import those modules if the directory is made readable by others.
 You can have as many such directories as you want, and they can be put anywhere where you have read permission.
 However, you have to somehow tell Python to look in these directories as well as the default places.
 On Unix-like systems, including Mac OSX, this is handled by setting the PYTHONPATH environment variable.
 Doing this takes you into fairly geeky territory, described under About Shells, Paths and Environment Variables.
 Microsoft Windows also has environment variables, and you can set PYTHONPATH using either a dialog box or the set command.
 Instructions on how to do this are found here (see Section 3.3.1).

 Once you set up your PYTHONPATH to find a modules directory (say, MyModules), any script placed in that directory (say, MyScript.py ) can be imported by name, e.g